Headshot Photography Session FAQ

 + How can I use the images?

-If you’re booking the Corporate Headshot Session or any of the Acting Sessions, for the most part, you can use them however you’d like.
+In general, you can use them however you’d like.
 Clients receive a perpetual license to use the images in any way.
 It helps a TON if you tag my Instagram @headshotsbymatt or mention my name if you’re posting on other platforms.
 If you’re posting to your own website, crediting my work and providing a link to my website helps my website SEO a lot.
 This isn’t required, nor would I ever chase someone down because they didn’t credit me, but it is always very much appreciated.
 I DON’T provide a licensing contract, if you’d like one to feel safe, you’re more than welcome to ask and I’ll provide you with one no question at all.

 Clients do NOT get the copyright to the images unless something is worked out beforehand.
 This does NOT affect your ability to use the images in any way, it does protect me if I ever use them or post them to social media.